kevinschaich/react-full-stack-starter/README.md

 });
 ```

-Now, your server should be pulling in items from the database when it receives a call to `/api`.
-Now, in `client/src/App.js`, you need to update your `render` method to match the format of objects in MongoDB.
+Your server should be pulling items from the database when it receives a call to `/api`.
+You can test this by visiting [http://localhost:3001/api](http://localhost:3001/api) and see if the response is displayed properly.

+Back on the client side, in `client/src/App.js`, you need to update your `render` method to match the format of objects in MongoDB.
 For example, if your stored objects in Mongo look like the following:

 ```json
 [